How risky is flying during a pandemic? What we know and how to make it safer

 "During boarding that's when there's usually no ventilation -- the planes don't have their auxiliary power units going, they're not often tied into the gate-based ventilation systems," Allen said.

-If every seat is sold and the boarding process is slow, that may up your odds until the air flow and filtration starts.
+If many seats are sold and the boarding process is slow, that may up your odds until the air flow and filtration starts.

 "We've done measurements on airplanes when people are boarding, and we see high levels of carbon dioxide, which is an indicator that there's insufficient ventilation," Allen said.